 How true, friend!

-I made a plan!
+I started out by making a plan!
 And a list of what I could change and could not.
 The floors are on the could-not-change list.
-And so is the number of spindles!
+Right now we have a very tired-looking bookcase and I’d rather have no bookcase than that one.
+So we are planning on getting rid of it.

 If there is something you are thinking about changing someday it’s really not too early to make a plan.